cyber-valley/cvland/pages/cyber valley.md

 - ## status
 	- we are [master](https://cyb.ai/@master) and [joy](https://cyb.ai/@joy) [[rockets]]
 	- we began this project in 2021 by acquiring land in one of the most beautiful and pristine locations in Bali
-	- since then we have consolidated ~38 ha of land at the foot of [Sanghyang volcano](https://maps.app.goo.gl/CdD8vRYHrWkpTGYj6)
+	- since then we have consolidated ~39 ha of land at the foot of [Sanghyang volcano](https://maps.app.goo.gl/CdD8vRYHrWkpTGYj6)
 	- we built the first completely offgrid home in the region and moved here in July 2023.
-	- now we are learning how to live sustainably in order to understand how to scale the project to a bigger community without harming a cyber valley beautiful environment.
+	- now we are learning how to live sustainably in order to understand how to scale the project to a bigger community
+	- without harming a cyber valley beautiful environment
 	- the project is deliberately funded with our own investments to ensure that business needs do not compromise the core idea:

 	  > Outstanding environment for planet aware people 🖖 to live and prosper
 - ## sharing is caring
 	- everything we learn we publish in [logseq](https://logseq.com/) knowledge graph notation at [cv.land](https://cv.land)
-	- we believe this knowledge and experience will help you establish sustainable network state or autonomous startup society
+	- we believe this knowledge and experience will help you establish sustainable [[network state]] or [[autonomous startup]] society
 - ## future
 	- several amazing people and leading bali entrepreneurs have been independently joined the project immediately making it not only one of the biggest Bali developments, but unique on the global scale
 	- the decentralized nature and philosophy behind the project, favorable climate for relocation to Indonesia, coupled with affordable land, and an unbelievable environment, will likely make Cyber Valley the leading development in Bali and the foundation of a global movement in the coming years.
 	- we are going to marry tech and nature here doing our best to avoid repeating the development mistakes of our predecessors.
-	- in november we are going to launch 2 week educational program for people who want to do the same as us: connect with nature and planet without sacrifice of civilization goodness
+	- in november 1 we are going to launch [[bootcamp]]
+		- 2 week eduhealth program
+		- for people who want to do the same as us
+		- connect with nature and planet without sacrifice of civilization goodness -
--
 - ## join us in this beautiful endeavor, no matter where you want to live